With the last full year of registrations showing an increase of 144%, the growth of Electric Vehicles (EVs) seems unstoppable.

 There are also savings to be had in terms of congestion charging and ULEZ (Ultra Low Emission Zones) with cars emitting less than 75g/km qualifying for a 100% discount.

 Additionally, with fewer moving parts, servicing an electric vehicle often works out cheaper than its conventional counterpart.
 However, insurance can be a slightly more expensive as insurers need to factor in the smaller number of specialist repair locations.

 Finally, for company car drivers who incur a Benefit in Kind (BIK) charge, April 2020 saw the introduction of five new tax bands for ultra-low emission vehicles.
 These new rates will significantly incentivise cars with the lowest emissions and highest all-battery driving range.
-Find out more about getting a fully electric vehicle through salary sacrifice.
+Find out more about getting a fully electric vehicle through our Electric Car Scheme.